Skip to content

 The following section describes the structure of logs and metrics generated for Gemini CLI.

 Logs are timestamped records of specific events.
-The following events are logged for Gemini CLI:
+The following events are logged for Gemini CLI, grouped by category.

-• gemini_cli.config: This event occurs once at startup with the CLI’s configuration.
+• gemini_cli.config: Emitted once at startup with the CLI configuration.

 • Attributes: